Working with Pages

 Tip: The page menu is the navigation menu your users see in the Live App.
 See our article here for more on the page menu.

-Adding a Child Page
+Adding Child Pages

 A child page is generated from a link on a parent page.
 It cannot exist as an independent page.